derickddo/meta-capstone/README.md

 <br>

 # API Endpoints
-The `littleLemon` app has a total of 4 endpoints.
+The `restaurant` app has a total of 4 endpoints.
 Additionally, `Djoser` endpoints are available.
 <br>

 Each endpoint requires a Token for authorization.
 Pass the token in the header of the request such as